Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Baldwin County, Alabama
+Mission’s Tortilla Route For Sale – Jacksonville, North Carolina

-Mission’s Tortilla Route for sale in the Baldwin County, Alabama region for $99,000!
-Currently generating $484,115 in yearly sales and nets $62,143.
-Distributorship and territory are purchased through seller and contracted through Mission Foods.
+Mission’s Tortilla Route for sale in the Jacksonville, North Carolina region for $95,000!
+Currently generating $459,082 in yearly sales and nets $69,160.
+Distributorship and territory are purchased through the seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 11 accounts delivering to popular grocery stores.
-Plenty of opportunity for growth.
-The current distributor is able to service this route in 4 days per week.
+This route currently has 8 accounts delivering to popular grocery stores, military commissaries and retail stores.
+Plenty of growth opportunities.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: